YasmenEhab/Music-Player-Application-/IR/README.md

 - **Note**: You don’t need to take any action with this file or place it in a specific location.
 The code is already integrated into our media player application, so when you run the application, the IR functionality will work automatically.

+### config.txt

+This file contains the GPIO pin configuration for the IR setup.
+You must take the content of this file and append it to the existing `config.txt` file located in the `boot` directory of your image. **Do not delete the original content** in the `config.txt` file, as replacing it could lead to unexpected behavior.
+Instead, append the content to avoid any issues.
+To do this, navigate to the `boot` partition of your image and find the existing `config.txt` file, then append the content of our file to it.

 ---